Antony (footballer, born 2000): Ajax

 Nine days later, while on international duty for Brazil national team, during a World Cup qualification match, Antony suffered an ankle injury, which ruled him out for the remainder of the season.
-He ended the campaign with 12 goals and 10 assists, as Ajax retained their Eredivisie title.
+He ended the campaign with twelve goals and ten assists, as Ajax retained their Eredivisie title.

 "I was very happy in Amsterdam, I won titles at Ajax, made friends and built part of my career, but now I reinforce that I am ready and full of motivation to follow my story and my dreams.
 People need to listen to me and understand that my motivation moves me towards happiness."

 — — Antony on his decision to leave Ajax in an interview with Fabrizio Romano on 26 August 2022.

 Following his return from injury against Fortuna Sittard on 6 August, the 2022–23 season was preceded by a dispute over Antony' desire to leave Ajax.
-After Ajax rejected the interest expressed by Manchester United for Antony, including an €85 million transfer bid, he failed to turn up to training, and was left out of the matchdays squads against Sparta Rotterdam and Utrecht.
+After Ajax rejected the interest expressed in him by Manchester United, including an €85 million transfer bid, he failed to turn up to training, and was left out of the matchday squads against Sparta Rotterdam and Utrecht.
 In an interview, Antony revealed that he had wanted to leave in February, but he waited to the end of the summer window for the transfer to proceed, rejecting a contract renewal from Ajax to "follow his dreams".